nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

         response = f"received post request:<br>{post_body}"
         self.wfile.write(response.encode())

     # Here's a method on the class that overrides the parent's method.
     # It handles any PUT request.

     def do_PUT(self):
+        """Handles PUT requests to the server
+        """
         self.do_POST()

 # This function is not inside the class.
 It is the starting
 # point of this application.
 def main():
+    """Starts the server on port 8088 using the HandleRequests class
+    """
     host = ''
     port = 8088
     HTTPServer((host, port), HandleRequests).serve_forever()

 if __name__ == "__main__":
     main()

 ```

 ## Supporting 3rd Party Software